Online education: The foundations of online teaching Quiz Answers

 • A better understanding of how online learning will be used in the future.

-• More time dedicated to communicate with poor performing students.
+• More time is dedicated to communicating with poor-performing students.

 Graded quiz